Passing a completely liquid poop frequently can be dangerous.

 Why Is My Poop Liquid?

-The end product of your ingested substance is poop through the anus.
-When you eat, food travels through the digestive system and are broken down for the purpose of absorption of nutrients and water.
+When you eat, food travels through the digestive system and is broken down for absorption of nutrients and water.

 Food consumed gets partly digested in the stomach and it is passed out into your small intestine as a semifluid mass called chyme.
 Nutrients are absorbed from the chyme as it passes through your small intestine and later flows into your large intestine (colon) where water is reabsorbed.
 This changes the liquid chyme to a solid stool.